 Still, the trans community at large has refused to see reason with the author.
-Trans activist and celebrities like Laverne Cox and Raquel Willis out rightly objected via a thread of tweets, and a lengthy article labelling Adichie as “trans-misogynist.”
+Trans activists and celebrities like Laverne Cox and Raquel Willis out rightly objected via a thread of tweets, and a lengthy article labelling Adichie as “trans-misogynist.”
 On social media, Adichie has been subject to much hostility by the trans lobby and their allies.
-Many asking her to shut up and take a seat, but not on the table with transwomen.
+Many asked her to shut up and take a seat, but not at the table with transwomen.
 Because she has no idea what she is talking about, and cannot understand the intersectionality of gender when it comes to trans issues.

 “I have and will continue to stand up for the rights of transgender people.
 Not merely because of the violence they experience but because they are equal human beings deserving to be what they are.”- CNA

 “You can’t speak for trans women.
 Stop attempting to describe an experience with womanhood you don’t understand,” a transwoman addressed Adichie on Facebook.
 But the irony of such a statement is that it confirms what Adichie said in that interview, that women born female and transwomen have different experiences.
 That said, Adichie did not just wake up to say she’s become an activist for transwomen, she was asked a question, and she simply gave an answer.